Skinah/IpCamera/README.md

 **Ways to use snapshots are:**

 + Use the cameras URL so it passes from the camera to your end device ie a tablet, without passing any data through the openHAB server.
 This is always the best option if it works.
 + Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg``.
 The IP is for your Openhab server not the camera, and 54321 is the SERVER_PORT number that you specified in the bindings setup.
-This will return the current snapshot without needing to wait for the camera to create and send a snapshot.
 If you find the snapshot is old you can set the gif preroll to a number above 0 and this forces the camera to keep updating the stored jpg in ram.
 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
-This means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compress the data, before it can finally be sent.
+The binding can serve a jpg file much faster than a camera can directly, as a camera waits for a keyframe, then has to compress the data, before it can finally be sent.
 All of this takes time giving you a delay compared to serving the file from Ram and can make a sitemap or habpanel UI feel slow to respond if the pictures take time to appear.
 The ipcamera.jpg can also be cast, as most cameras can not cast their snapshots without using the binding.
 + Use the ``http://192.168.xxx.xxx:54321/snapshots.mjpeg`` to request a stream of snapshots to be delivered in mjpeg format.